axibase/atsd-jdbc/README.md

 Refer to [SQL API Documentation](https://github.com/axibase/atsd/tree/master/api/sql#overview) for query syntax and examples.

+Read the [INSERT and UPDATE queries documentation](insert.md) to learn how to modify ATSD data using the JDBC driver.

 ## JDBC URL

 The ATSD JDBC driver prefix is `jdbc:atsd:`, followed by the ATSD host and port, optional catalog and driver properties.